-Gdansk in Northern Poland is a perfect midweek break in Europe.
-The old town is a magical place to stroll.
-On top of that, the beach is only 15 minutes away.
+Gdansk in Northern Poland is a perfect city trip destination.
+The old town is a magical place to stroll and the beach is only 15 minutes away.
 Gdansk is a very important city and it always has been throughout history.
 The port town has been destroyed and rebuilt over time.
 Today it is the largest and most visited city in Northern Poland.

 Gdansk is a part of the Polish TriCity by the sea.
 These are the cities that are part of TriCity.

-Gdynia has a sea harbor and holds a lot of industry.
+- Gdynia has a sea harbour and holds a lot of industry.

 How many days in Gdansk?